nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to enter quiz mode.
-2. WeebLingo shows a new question on the screen.
+2. Weeblingo shows a new question on the screen.
 3. User enters and checks his answer.
-4. WeebLingo shows whether user's answer is correct/wrong.
+4. Weeblingo shows whether user's answer is correct/wrong.
 5. User requests to see the next question.
-6. WeebLingo removes this question from the list of questions for this session.
+6. Weeblingo removes this question from the list of questions for this session.
 7. Go to step 2 again.

 **Extensions**

 * 2a.
 All questions have been shown.

     * 2a1.
-WeebLingo informs user that the quiz is over.
+Weeblingo informs user that the quiz is over.

       Use case ends.

 * 3a.
 User already got the question correct.

     * 3a1.
-WeebLingo prompts user to proceed to the next question.
+Weeblingo prompts user to proceed to the next question.

       Use case resumes at step 5.